What if you could go hiking as a beginner, fully confident, even if you’re hiking with the entire family?

 If you’re hiking with your family, good news!
 You’ve got your hiking buddies built-in already.
 If not, it’s a good idea to grab a friend who can head to the trail with you.
 If something happens to go wrong, having another person with you can be a huge help.

 Fall down on the trail and twist your ankle?
 Your buddy may be able to support you on the way out or head out to grab signal and help.
-If your phone dies (thereby losing your navigation), hopefully, your friend’s phone is still charged.
+If your phone dies (thereby losing your navigation), hopefully, your friend’s phone is still charged (or you have a way to charge your phone without electricity).
 If you realized you brought way less water than you should have, a friend might have brought enough to help you out.

 All that said, it doesn’t mean you should rely on your friends or family to get you out of sticky situations.
 Instead, just that some mistakes when you’re first getting started are bound to happen.
 And hiking with a friend is more likely to make those mistakes less dangerous.
 Plus, it’s more fun to go with company.